 Trusted Washington, D.C. and Maryland attorneys deliver aggressive legal representation on your behalf.
 Schedule a consultation today.

-The experienced attorneys at Schochor, Federico and Staton, P.A. provide strong legal support to those who suffer medical malpractice or victims that believe they are in need of an opioid lawyer in Maryland, Washington, D.C., or across the nation.
+The experienced attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. provide strong legal support to those who suffer medical malpractice or victims that believe they are in need of an opioid lawyer in Maryland, Washington, D.C., or across the nation.
 Contact us or call 410-234-1000 to schedule a free consultation.